WhatsApp Group Join Now

 5. Combined Foundation.

-Shallow Foundation - Definition, Types, Uses and Diagrams 1
+Shallow Foundation in Construction - Definition, Types, Uses and Diagrams 1

 These are the different type of shallow foundation listed above.